 Translation of Matariki

 The full name of Matariki is “Ngā mata a te ariki Tawhirimātea” – the eyes of the Ariki Tāwhirimātea.
 This star cluster known as by many names throughout the world.
 Its Greek name is Pleiades.
 In Hawai’i it is known as “Makali’l – eyes of the king”, in Denmark it is known as “the evening hen”, and in South Africa its name means “the stars of rain”.
-But of all the names from around the world the most famous is Subaru from Japan, which is also a name of a make of car which has a group of stars as its logo.
+It is known as Subaru in Japan, which is also a name of a make of car which has a group of stars as its logo.